Frequently Asked Questions for Parents

 Phonics – how does it work and how can I help my child.

-In Reception and Key Stage 1, Phonics are practised for at least 20 minutes each day.
-We follow the Letters and Sounds framework with additional resources to support learning.
-There is usually a workshop for parents in in Darling Class during the Autumn term to give an overview of how the phonics approach works and is taught.
+- In Reception and Key Stage 1, Phonics are practised for at least 20 minutes each day.
+There is usually an evening for parents in the first term to give an overview of how the phonics approach works and is taught.

 The Governing Body

 - The governing body: works closely with the Head Teacher; makes decisions collectively as a team; often delegates decision-making to committees or to individuals, for example, to the head teacher; and conducts most of its business through meetings, making use of relevant papers and guidance, and advice from the head teacher.